In a sense, yes

 When someone dies in Florida, a legal process typically takes place, known as probate.
 This is the process where the court oversees the distribution of the person’s assets to their rightful heirs.

 During the course of certain probates, it is common for the heirs to “open an estate.”
-What that means is a legal entity is created, known as “The Estate of X,” X being the name of the person who passed away.
+What that means is a legal entity is created, known as “The Estate of X,” X is the name of the person who passed away.
 While the probate is ongoing, that entity remains in force.

 The person in charge of the estate, and this legal entity, is the personal representative.
 This is typically the person named to this post in the will, often a spouse, sibling, or grown child.
 (Learn more about the role of the personal representative here.)